 Last year, I decided I needed to learn German.
 It started one night while I was at a dinner party in Berlin.
 During dinner I noticed that I was at a table of German speakers who were all politely speaking in English just for me!
 I felt like the stereotypical stupid American.
 Berlin is one of the most amazing cities in the world.
 I knew I’d be back the following summer, so right then I set a goal.
 To return one year later with enough German skills to, for example, read a menu, ask directions, and follow along with some basic diner conversation.

-My strategy: Every morning for one year, I would spend 20 minute learning German.
+My initial strategy for learning German: Every morning for one year, I would spend 20 minute learning German.
 I was curious: could I learn enough German to meet my goals by only studying 20 minutes a day?

 One year timeline for learning German: